milessabin/shapeless/README.md

     i1 == Some(13)
 ```

+# Extensible records

-* An implementation of extensible records modelled as `HLists` of
+An implementation of extensible records modelled as `HLists` of
 associations.
 Keys are encoded using singleton types and fully determine
 the types of their corresponding values,

 ```scala
     object author  extends Field[String]